wipfli/index-by-cluster/README.md

-# index-by-grapheme
+# index-by-cluster

-Index glyphs by grapheme string rather than unicode codepoint in MapLibre GL JS
+Index glyphs by cluster string rather than unicode codepoint in MapLibre GL JS

 Feedback welcome in the MapLibre GL JS pull request: